Updated 17 December 2020

 3.1 - International Transfer of Personal Data

 When providing Visly Inc. with information, please note that the information, including Personal Data, may be transferred to, processed on and maintained on servers located outside of your state, province, country or other governmental jurisdiction.
 Data protection laws in those jurisdictions may differ from those of your jurisdiction.
 Currently, we transfer data to and from the United States and various states within the EEA, including but not limited to the United Kingdom and Sweden.

 Transfers of data between EEA states are protected by the GDPR.
-Details of your rights under this regulation can be found below under clause 3.4, entitled 'Your Rights Under the GDPR'.
-Transfers of data between EEA states, Switzerland and the United States (“US”) are protected by the Privacy Shield.
-Details of your rights under this scheme can be found below under clause 3.5, entitled ‘Your Rights Under the Privacy Shield’.
+Details of your rights under this regulation can be found below under clause 3.4, entitled ‘Your Rights Under the GDPR’.
+Transfers of data between EEA states, Switzerland and the United States (“US”) are protected by a set of GDPR-compliant standard contractual clauses (“SCCs”), which are incorporated into Visly Inc’s individual agreements with foreign data processors and controllers.
+Details of your rights and protection under the SCCs can be found below under clause 3.5.
+Additionally, Visly Inc. is a member of both the EU-US and Swiss-US Privacy Shield programs.
+Details of your rights under this scheme can be found below under clause 3.6, entitled ‘Your Rights Under the Privacy Shield’.

 Under certain circumstances, we may disclose personal information, that either you have provided or we have collected.
 Those circumstances include:

 - Disclosure for Law Enforcement: we may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities.

 - Business Transaction: if any company in our group is involved in a merger, acquisition, asset sale, or other change in corporate control (“Transaction”), your Personal Data may be transferred to the buyer in connection with the Transaction and/or during the diligence process.